 - Skip the masks – Though theatrical, masks are often loose and obstruct children’s vision.
 If this accessory is a must, try painting one on instead.
 Be sure to use kid-friendly, washable paint.

 - Stick with bright colors – Costumes that incorporate bright colors are easier to spot by cars or other pedestrians.
-If you are trick–or–treating at night, try sticking reflective tape to the costume for extra precaution.
+If you are trick–or–treating at night, try sticking reflective tape onto your child’s costume for extra precaution.

-- Watch the material – No matter what kind of costume, make sure it is made of flame–resistant material.
+- Watch the material – No matter what costume your child picks, make sure it is made of flame–resistant material.
 Also check the sizing to be sure layers can fit under the costume.
+Octobers in Michigan will almost always be chilly.

 Having the right costume is only part of the equation for Halloween fun!

-Here are some street smart Halloween safety tips:
+Stay street smart on Halloween with safety tips:

 - Pre-plan your trick-or-treating route.
-Chances are your children are going to be ready to run wild, but this will help you keep them by your side!
+Chances are your children are going to be ready to run wild.
+Agreeing to a planned route will help you keep them by your side.

 - Mind the streets.
-Carry a flashlight and spend some time before explaining pedestrian rules and how to be mindful of cars.
+Carry a flashlight and spend some time before leaving the house to explain pedestrian rules and how to be mindful of cars.

-Preventing your child from eating a little too much candy is probably unrealistic, but keeping them safe is not.
+Preventing your child from eating candy on Halloween may be a lost cause, but keeping them safe is not.
 Be sure to keep our Halloween safety tips in mind.
 From everyone here at Crittenton Hospital, we wish you a healthy, safe and most importantly, fun Halloween!